slackapi/bolt-js/docs/_future/request_time_off_tutorial.md

 [Modals](https://api.slack.com/block-kit/surfaces/modals) can be created by calling the `views.open` method.
 The method requires you to pass a valid [view payload](https://api.slack.com/reference/block-kit/views).

-To open or update a modal from a Slack Function [interactivity handler](https://api.slack.com/future/view-events), you will also need to pass the `interactivity_pointer` within the `interactivity` object you received from your event payload in your `views.open` method.
+To open or update a modal from a Slack function [interactivity handler](https://api.slack.com/future/view-events), you will also need to pass the `interactivity_pointer` within the `interactivity` object you received from your event payload in your `views.open` method.

 To get started with creating a modal, add a new [Action](#action) that will be triggered when the "Open Modal" button is selected.
 Create a new file in `listeners/functions/actions` called `open-modal-action.js`:
 ```js